-So, you survived all that the holidays had to bring up to the end of the calendar with your relatives.
+So, you survived all the holidays had to bring, up to the end of the calendar with your relatives.
 With a new year comes a fresh start, and that's why we say…

 Don't overcomplicate your New Year's resolutions.
 There are simple things you can do that won't change your daily routine but will keep you ﬁt, healthy, and full of nutrients!

 Step 1: Fred Flintstone says, “Take your vitamins!”

 If you aren't already taking a daily vitamin, get on it!
 Pick one that you know will be easy to take, and that will support your body's ability to do something it struggles with.
 For example, my autoimmune disease makes my immune system sub-par to those without an autoimmune disease.
 Therefore, I picked a daily vitamin that supports immunity.
 I also hate taking pills, so I chose the gummy vitamins.
 Since I'm a woman, I ended up with Women's Daily Vitamin for Immune Support – Gummy Vitamins.
 Pick one that works for you!

 Step 2: Water, Water, Everywhere, and PLENTY to Drink!

 Get two birds with one stone – replace some of your daily sugary drinks with a big glass of thirst-quenching water instead.
 This will reduce the amount of sugars and caﬀeine you take every day and increase how much water you drink.
 Brilliant, right?
 You can even add some fruit or Vitamin C powder to your water to boost nutrients (and a little extra ﬂavor)!

 This one is easy – next time you go to the grocery store to get bread, get whole grain bread instead of white bread.
 Next time you get a sandwich from Subway, opt for the whole-grain option.
 Do you have a hankering for some pasta?
 Try the whole wheat pasta – you'll barely notice the difference and eat healthier with just a tweak to your meals.